Do you Need a Hand?

 It is said that in the beginning the Gods decided to hide happiness from humans.
 They could foresee that it would quickly be found if they put it on top of the highest mountain, in the deepest sea or even on the moon.
 Then, one of the Gods mentioned the perfect place to hide happiness, a place where few humans were ever likely to look: inside themselves!

-Art Therapist Gestalt
+Gestalt Art Therapist

 I offer a friendly, confidential space for you to talk and be heard in a warm, empathic and non-judgmental way.

-My approach is holistic and based on mindfulness and Gestalt therapy.
+My approach is holistic and based on mindfulness and Gestalt Therapy.
 As well as talking therapy we may use art therapy, body work and psychodrama to help you explore and express your inner world.
 Since every individual is unique, our sessions will be tailored to your specific needs.

-Centre for Creativity & Personal Development
+Story Arte – Centre for Creativity & Personal Development

 Story Arte is the ideal place for you to explore you inner world.
 A cup of tea and a welcoming smile are always waiting for you in this safe, confidential space.